Sidhantaa/PCOS-Detection/README.md

 ---

-## How to Reproduce Results

-* Run `project.ipynb` from top to bottom in a Jupyter environment.
-* Make sure the dataset file (`pcos_dataset.csv`) is in the same directory.
-* All code uses standard libraries from scikit-learn, pandas, matplotlib.

----

 ### Overview of Files in Repository
 This repository is structured into two main folders: Final Notebooks and Scratch Notebooks.